Isaiah Martinez

 Isaiah Alexander Martinez (born September 2, 1994) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 79 kilograms.
-In freestyle, Martinez is a two–time US Open National champion (three–time finalist) and was the 2017 US U23 World Team Member.
-As a folkstyle wrestler, he was a two–time NCAA Division I National champion (four–time finalist) and a four–time Big Ten Conference champion.
+In freestyle, Martinez is a two-time US Open National champion (three-time finalist) and was the 2017 US U23 World Team Member.
+As a folkstyle wrestler, he was a two-time NCAA Division I National champion (four-time finalist) and a four-time Big Ten Conference champion.

 Folkstyle

 High school

 Martinez was born and raised in Lemoore, California.
-He started wrestling at a young age and became a three-time CIF champion and four-time placer with a 205–7 record as a high schooler at Lemoore High School.
+He started wrestling at a young age and became a three-time CIF state champion and four-time placer with a 205–7 record as a high schooler at Lemoore High School.

 University

 Martinez attended the University of Illinois to wrestle as a collegiate athlete.

-2013-2014
+2013–2014

-Redshirt; Compiled a 13–2 record during the season (7-0 at open tournaments) and placed fourth at Midlands.
+Redshirt; Compiled a 13–2 record during the season (7–0 at open tournaments) and placed fourth at Midlands.

-2014-2015
+2014–2015

 Freshman; Midlands and Roadrunner Open undefeated champion during regular season.
 Won the Big Ten Conference and the NCAA championship with notable wins over Dylan Ness, James Green, Nick Brascetta and Brian Realbuto, being the first one to win the championship as an undefeated freshman since Cael Sanderson (99').